ahoys/tunnelerjs/README.md

 A lightweight moderator bot with anti spam capabilities.
 Can be used as a simple anti spam bot without any extra features.

+Do note: source code above is work in progress for the next build.
+See releases if you'd like to download a working copy.

 ## Installation Requirements
 1) [Node.js](https://nodejs.org/en/) version 6 or higher installed.